chenall/grub4dos/README_GRUB4DOS.txt

 	The cdrom sectors are big sectors with a size of 2048 bytes.

-Note 6:	The iso9660 filesystem driver has Rock-Ridge extension support, but
+Note 6:	The iso9660 filesystem driver has Rock-Ridge extension support.
-	has no Joliet extension support.
-So you may encounter failure when you attempt to read files on a Joliet CD.

 Note 7: The (cd) or (cdX)'es can be booted now.
 Examples: